Diamonds Card Game Rules & Cards

 Suit Actions

 When a player cannot follow suit, they immediately get a Suit Action in the suit they played.
-A player can take a suit action to take Diamond Crystals from the Supply and move them to their showroom (where they may score 1 point) or to their Vault (where they will score 2 points).
+A player can take a suit action to take Diamond Crystals from the supply and move them to their showroom (where they may score 1 point) or to their Vault (where they will score 2 points).
 The Vault is a safe area, but the Showroom is more susceptible to theft by the other players.

 End of Round